LetItBeMonia/CompaniesWebCatalog/README.md

 ![2_registration](https://github.com/LetItBeMonia/CompaniesWebCatalog/assets/89008855/c8b7afe5-b4af-47e9-8669-22c12c250311)

 ## #3 Companies Catalog
 Catalog displays list of companies added by registered users.
 You can sort or filter the list.
 At the bottom left corner there is navigation bar of pagination.
+You can also download a CSV file with the entire companies list!
 ![3_companies_list](https://github.com/LetItBeMonia/CompaniesWebCatalog/assets/89008855/f91b9735-04d4-4a69-a296-cf3970053fb2)

 ## #4 Displaying search results